I hear women always saying they feel limited in their style options due to budget.

 Mixing different textures together in one outfit creates a lot of depth in an outfit.

-Textures is a tricky area of fashion for many women, so let me explain a bit more to help you visualize what I mean by mixing textures together.
+Textures are a tricky area of fashion for many women, so let me explain a bit more to help you visualize what I mean by mixing textures together.

 When wearing head-to-toe in the same or very similar textures it tends to emphasize the look of inexpensive clothes…and not in a good way.